mbalsdon/osu-about-me-graph/README.md

 If you want the gamemode selection dropdown menu to work, you will have to populate additional JSON files.
 You can do this by repeating the steps above for other gamemodes.

 ## Features
-For a list of all customization flags, run `python src/main.py -h`.
+For a list of all customization flags, run `osu_mentions -h`.
 - Gamemode selection (osu, taiko, mania, catch) and user rank selection (i.e. build a graph for users ranked #324 - #727)
 - Rich customization support for graph generation including:
     - Rank-range selection, clustering strength, and connection strength (i.e. build a graph where users with ranks #1-#100, #101-#200, etc. are tightly packed in clusters).